Integralist/integralist.co.uk/content/posts/profiling-go.md

 [Trace](https://golang.org/cmd/trace/) is a tool for visualization and analysis of trace data.\
 It’s suited at finding out what your program is doing over time, not in aggregate.

+> [!NOTE]
-> Note: if you want to track down slow functions, or generally find where your program is spending most of its CPU time, then you should consider using `go tool pprof` instead.
+> if you want to track down slow functions, or generally find where your program is spending most of its CPU time, then you should consider using `go tool pprof` instead.

 Let’s first modify our application to utilise tracing…